Common Symptoms and Solutions

 Normal, unless persistent or accompanied by bleeding.
 If this occurs, call the office.

 As your baby grows, muscle aches are common.
 You may also feel stretching and pulling pains in the abdomen or pelvic area.
-These are due to pressure from your baby’s head, weight incrase, and the normal loosening of joints.
+These are due to pressure from your baby’s head, weight increase, and the normal loosening of joints.
 Practice good posture and try to rest with your feet elevated.
 You may also treat with heat, Tylenol, chiropractor services, massage therapy, or acupuncture.
 Inform the practitioner that you are pregnant before services performed.

 Eat dry foods (crackers, pretzels, etc.) and small protein snacks (cheese, peanut butter) every one to two hours.
 If nausea persists, take Dramamine® or Unisom® and vitamin B6.
+Peppermint and ginger have natural anti-nausea properties and may reduce the severity of your symptoms.

 Minor spotting typically occurs during the first four months and can be treated with bed rest.
 Spotting is often caused by either vaginal exams or sexual intercourse and will stop within 24 hours.
 However, any bleeding should be reported immediately.